 How To Create Handsome Handles For Your Caramel Apples

 For decades now, plain old popsicle sticks have done a pretty decent job of maneuvering caramel-cloaked apple goodness from baking sheet to anxiously awaiting lips.
 Although if you’re taken with aesthetics and prefer something that does more than just squeaks by for practicality’s sake, gather some actual sticks–yes, as in twigs.
-Just be sure not to pick them up from a compost pile or other unsavory source.
-Then rinse and pat them dry, grab a pocket or paring knife and hew one end to a not-too-sharp point, then insert them in the stem end of the apples.
+(Just be sure not to pick them up from a compost pile or near where animals play.)
+Then rinse and pat them dry, grab a pocket or paring knife and hew one end to a sharp-but-not-too-terribly sharp point, then insert them in the stem end of the apples.
 Lovely, yes?
-It’s up to your discretion as to whether your audience needs a reminder not to lick or nibble the twig.

 Special Equipment: 10 to 12 popsicle sticks or twigs sharpened to a point at one end

 - Quick Glance

 - 10 to 12 medium apples, preferably with some tartness, such as Granny Smith, Pink Lady, or McIntosh

 - 1 cup sugar